Nickk888SAMP/Dialog-Pages/README.md

 It will basically calculate how many items will fit into one page and generate the `Next` button if there are too many.
 It will also add a `Back` button if you go to the second page etc.
-It will calculate the `listitem`"in such way, like a normal list would work, so you don't need to make some calculation yourself, everything is automatic and it will return the correct `listitem`.
+It will calculate the `listitem` in such way, like a normal list would work, so you don't need to make some calculation yourself, everything is automatic and it will return the correct `listitem`.

 It is very easy to use, because everything is fully automatic.